-Just because someone has been to Seminary and sat under or read after the venerated saints and learned from the self-proclaimed best, doesn\’t mean that same person can teach faith and relationship.
-We actually believe (to our determent, I might add) that all one must do is go to seminary and regurgitate what they\’ve been taught and repeat the things they\’ve managed to scribble in notes or memorized from Sermons On the Net.
+Just because someone has been to Seminary and sat under or read after the venerated saints and learned from the self-proclaimed best doesn’t mean that same person can teach faith and relationship.
+We actually believe (to our detriment, I might add) that all one must do is go to seminary and regurgitate what they’ve been taught and repeat the things they’ve managed to scribble in notes or memorized from Sermons On the Net.

-If you are a Christian (or not), you may believe that going to heaven or hell hinges completely on God forgiving you of your sins.
+You may believe that going to heaven hinges completely on God forgiving you of your sins.
 Or you may believe that you will be judged according to your works before God makes up his mind where He is going to send you.
-But the problem is this: your status before God does not rely upon what He is going to do in the future at your judgement, nor is it entirely about what you\’ve done in the past, nor it is entirely about faith and Him forgiving you.
-There is a deeper root, and it\’s called reconciliation.
+But the problem is this: your status before God does not rely upon what He is going to do in the future at your judgment, nor is it entirely about what you’ve done in the past, nor it is entirely about faith and Him forgiving you.
+There is a deeper root, and it’s called reconciliation.

 One of the core issues concerning redemption and salvation is reconciliation.
-Our misunderstanding of this stems from the fact that we have taught and preached that humanity needs, yea, requires God to forgive them of their sins when in fact, we should be teaching and preaching that humanity needs to be reconciled to God.
-To compound the problem, we have taught that reconciliation and forgiveness always go hand-in-hand, and at worst we have taught that they are the same.
+Our misunderstanding of this stems from the fact that we have taught and preached that humanity needs, yea, requires God to forgive them of their sins when we should teach and preach that humanity needs to be reconciled to God.
+To compound the problem, we have incorrectly taught that reconciliation and forgiveness always go hand-in-hand, and at worst, we have taught that they are the same.

 Reconciliation is not Forgiveness